davi-leonardi/InventoryManagementSystem/README.md

 # Inventory Management System

-This is a simple IMS developed by Davi Leonardi Mathey using ASP.NET MVC.
+This is a simple IMS developed by Davi Leonardi Mathey using C# and ASP.NET MVC.
 Deployed on Azure.

 A web app that allows companies to track and manage inventory.
 Authentication system with Identity.